 In order to evaluate the impact of Docker usage on the execution performance of bioinformatics tools we benchmarked three different genomic pipelines.
 A comparison of the execution times was made running them with and without Docker along with the same dataset.
 The tests were executed using a cluster node HP BL460c Gen8 with 12 cpus Intel Xeon X5670 (2.93GHz), 96 GB of RAM and running on Scientific Linux 6.5 (kernel 2.6.32-431.29.2.el6.x86_64).

-Tests were executed using Docker 1.0 configured with "device mapper" as the storage driver.
+Tests were executed using Docker 1.0 configured with device mapper as the storage driver.
 Docker images used for the benchmark were built starting from a Scientific Linux 6.5 base image.
-The compute node was reserved for the benchmark execution (this means that no other workload was dispatched to it), moreover to prevent any possible network latencies that could affect the execution times in an aleatory manner, all tests were executed using the node local disk as main storage.
+The compute node was reserved for the benchmark execution (this means that no other workload was dispatched to it) moreover, to prevent any possible network latencies that could affect the execution times in an unpredictable manner, all tests were executed using the node local disk as main storage.

 All three pipelines are developed with Nextflow, a tool that is designed to simplify the deployment of computational pipelines across different platforms in a reproducible manner (Di Tommaso et al., 2014).
-Nextflow integrates the support for Docker allowing pipeline tasks to be executed transparently in Docker containers.
+Nextflow provides built-in support for Docker allowing pipeline tasks to be executed transparently in Docker containers.

 This allowed us to execute the same pipeline natively or run it with Docker without having to modify the pipeline code, but by simply specifying the Docker image to be used in the Nextflow configuration file.

 It should be noted that when the pipeline is executed with Docker support it does not mean that the overall pipeline execution runs "inside" a single container, but that each task spawned by the pipeline runs in its own container.
+The container working directory is set to a Docker volume mounted to a local directory in the hosting file system.
+In this way tasks can share data transparently, without affecting the flow in the pipeline execution.
 This approach allows a Docker based pipeline to use a different image for each different task in the computational workflow, and therefore scale seamlessly in a cluster of computers (which wouldn't be possible using the single container approach).

-The overhead introduced by containers technology on the pipelines performance was estimated by comparing the median execution time of 10 instances running with and without Docker.
+The overhead introduced by containers technology on the pipelines performance was estimated by comparing the mean execution time of 10 instances running with and without Docker.
 As the pipeline ran parallel tasks, the execution time was normalized summing up the execution time of all the tasks in each instance.
+The task execution time was calculated as the difference between the launch and completion system timestamps (at millisecond resolution using the System.currentTimeMillis Java API).
+Thus it includes the container instantiation time overhead when Docker was used.

 Benchmark 1